"Sizing" up the Black Bear

 The black bear diet varies seasonally and yearly depending on fluctuations in plant productivity but it is also based on geographic variation from one region of Florida to the next.
 For example, saw palmetto berries are a high portion of bear diets in the Osceola population, but insignificant in the Apalachicola population where the berries are not readily available.
 For more information on each region's population, please see our distribution map.

 A bear is always looking for food, and is not very particular as to what foods they will eat.
-In addition, the bear can smell foods up to a mile away.
+In addition, the bear can smell food up to a mile away.
 A bear's search for food is the primary cause of conflicts with people.
 Bears are often attracted to smells of garbage, beeyards, pet foods, barbeque grills, wildlife feeders, and other temptations bring them closer to human homes, which can result in property damage and safety concerns for both people and bears.
+Bears that habitually feed on human supplied foods such as garbage, wildlife feed, or pet food tend to be abnormally large.

 It is important to know how to keep our Florida bears wild and away from your home.
 For more information, please visit Living With Bears.